RestlessTail/ggGenshin/README.md

 # ggGenshin
 a collection of ggplot2 color scales

 ggGenshin is a package inspired by ggsci and content creator 阿昆的科研日常 of bilibili.
-The package provides a collection of ggplot2 color scales, whose interfaces are similar to ggsci.
+The package provides a collection of ggplot2 color scales with similar interfaces to ggsci.

 ## Installation
-Paste the code to R console to install ggGenshin from github.
+Paste the code to the R console to install ggGenshin from GitHub.

 ```R
 devtools::install_github("RestlessTail/ggGenshin")
 ```

 ## Usage
-You can simply use `scale_color_XXX`/`scale_colour_XXX` or `scale_fill_XXX` to create palette as in ggsci.
+You can use `scale_color_XXX`/`scale_colour_XXX` or `scale_fill_XXX` to create a palette like in ggsci.
 But parameters can be somewhat different.

 ```R
 #p is a ggplot object